 Coming in at 53 grams, the MM710 is surprisingly sturdy with a great cable, flawless sensor and a shape that suits palm, claw and fingertip well.

-It’s not all perfect in budget priced ultra light land however, the MM710 does seem to have some significant button wobbling, the scroll wheel wobbles a good amount as well, and there’s no RGB (for those who are looking for it)!
+It’s not all perfect in budget priced ultra light land however, the MM710 does seem to have some significant button wobbling, the scroll wheel wobbles a good amount as well.

 - Super light at 53 grams